Diabetes & You

 Complications of diabetes

 Diabetes is the seventh leading cause of death among Americans.
 Experts think that many cases of diabetes are not reported as a condition leading to or causing death.
 But each year, more than 200,000 deaths are reported as being caused by diabetes or its complications.
-Complications of diabetes include eye problems and blindness, heart disease, stroke, neurological problems, amputation, and impotence.
+Complications of diabetes include eye problems and blindness, heart disease, stroke, neurological problems, amputation, kidney disease, and impotence.

 Except for gestational diabetes, diabetes is a chronic, incurable disease that affects nearly every part of the body.
 It contributes to other serious diseases and can be life-threatening.
-Diabetes must be managed under the care of a doctor throughout a person's life.
+Diabetes must be managed under the care of a healthcare provider throughout a person's life.
 The serious complications of diabetes can be prevented or stopped from progressing with proper care.

 Dr. Meikle’s major research interests are focused on male reproductive endocrinology, prostatic and thyroid neoplasia and laboratory techniques for hormonal assays.
 The objective of the studies in male twins has been to determine the influence of hereditary and environmental factors in the pathogenesis of lower urinary tract symptoms and benign pro...
 Read More